API Reference

 process() | process_async() |

-TypeScript functions are async by default (return Promise).
+All functions are async by default — they return Promise<T>.

-Section titled “execute_agent(path_or_agent, inputs, tools, ...)”Run a prompt with an automatic tool-calling loop.
+Section titled “turn(path_or_agent, inputs, tools, ...)”Run a conversational turn with optional tool-calling loop.

 def get_weather(location: str) -> str: return f"72°F and sunny in {location}"